ehForwarderBot/efb-qq-slave/README.rst

 Installation
 ******************

-This project is still in Alpha, use at your own risk。
+This project is still in Alpha, use at your own risk

 At this stage, please follow the following steps to install this package and start testing.